 The Firm is subject to various regulations that affect broker-dealer sales practices and customer relationships.
-For example the SEC has released a package of final rules and interpretations relating to the provision of advice by broker-dealers and investment advisers.
-The package includes new rules on the standards of conduct and required disclosures for broker-dealers when making securities-related recommendations to retail investors, and a new formal interpretation of the fiduciary duty owed by investment advisers.
-One of the final rules, entitled "Regulation Best Interest", requires broker-dealers to act in the "best interest" of retail customers at the time a recommendation is made without placing the financial or other interests of the broker-dealer ahead of the interest of the retail customer.
-Another new rule requires that both broker-dealers and investment advisers provide to retail investors a brief summary document containing information about the relationship between the parties ("Form CRS").
-The compliance date for Regulation Best Interest and Form CRS is 30 June 2020.
+For example, the SEC's "Regulation Best Interest," requires broker-dealers to act in the "best interest" of retail customers at the time a recommendation is made without placing the financial or other interests of the broker-dealer ahead of the interest of the retail customer.
 Certain states have enacted laws or rules, or are considering laws or rules, subjecting broker-dealers to a fiduciary duty when dealing with retail customers under a variety of circumstances.